Margaret Home, Countess of Moray: A Happy Husband

 In May 1650, the house in Canongate was used for the wedding party of her daughter Mary Stuart and Lord Lorne.
 It is said that the family and Archibald Johnston watched the captive Earl of Montrose being taken up the Royal Mile.
 Their encounter was depicted in 1859 by the history painter James Drummond.
 War came to Donibristle in July 1651, with the battle of Inverkeithing.

 Property and family legacies

 In 1652, Margaret Home made over lands in Moray from her dowry or terce to her husband, so that he could sell them to meet their debts.
 He died in 1653.
+Financial issues caused a rift between her and her eldest son Alexander and Alexander Brodie of Brodie.
 The Countess lived as a widow till 1683, she maintained Moray House in Edinburgh and its gardens, and planted woods at Donibristle.
 The writer Thomas Kirk saw the Mercury fountain in 1677.

+The Earl of Argyll wrote to Lauderdale about family issues in 1667.
+Her younger sons Francis and Archibald were causing problems, and Archibald had taken valuables from her closet at Donibristle and stole from her as she arrived in a litter.
+Argyll understood that Francis hoped to obtain a better settlement by staging this robbery.
+Argyll recovered the goods from Archibald.
+He thought that Margaret's servants robbed her and ran a disreputable ale house in the Canongate.

 Like many Scottish widows, Margaret retained considerable wealth in her own name.
 After her death, the family lawyers Hugh Paterson and his son, worked with one of her grandsons, Charles Stuart, later Earl of Moray, to make inventories, and found a fortune in silver plate hidden in a cupboard at the Canongate.
 Hugh Paterson, the elder, was the builder of Bannockburn House near Stirling.